The Saimaa Cycle Tour and Saimaa Gravel Tour are road and gravel cycling challenges set amidst the lakes and forests of eastern Finland.

 Each route takes you through a landscape of thousands of lakes and islands that are all connected to one another.
 Riding here is an incredible experience.

-The event is open and accessible to any cyclist that wants to challenge themselves; it’s not a competition.
+The events are open and accessible to any cyclist that wants to challenge themselves; it’s not a competition.

 2. Why did you set up this cycling event?